-Seneca Park Zoo’s male iguana, Anzu, lives with the two-toed sloth, agoutis and golden lion tamarins in the Main Building.
+Seneca Park Zoo’s male iguana, Anzu, lives with the agoutis and golden lion tamarins in the Main Building.
 He was born in 2010 and came to the Zoo in 2015.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 However, the green iguana’s popularity in the pet trade and as a food source in Latin America makes it necessary to monitor the population so it remains unthreatened.